 “It’s like darkness under a diya (lamp).
 These people sacrificed their ancestral land for this project.
 And got nothing …no amenities, no job, no education,” says Baban Harane, social activist and coordinator of the Bhatsa Irrigation Project Rehabilitation Committee (BIPRC), which was established in 1986 (though the displaced people’s fight began much earlier).

 BIPRC chairman Bhau Babu Mahalunge, 63, is himself a project-affected person.
-He has been seeking justice for the oustees under the amended Maharashtra Project Affected Persons Rehabilitation act, 1999.
+He has been seeking justice for the people ousted under the Maharashtra Project Affected Persons Rehabilitation Act, 1999.